 By submitting this application and affidavit, I certify under penalty of law that the foregoing representations and those made in the documents submitted with this application are true and correct to the best of my knowledge, information, and belief, after making reasonable investigation of all material matters.
 I understand that making misrepresentations to government officials in order to obtain a benefit is a felony under the Virginia Governmental Frauds Act, Va.
 Code §§ 18.2-498.1 et seq., and may result in forfeiture of benefits and civil penalties under the Virginia Fraud Against Taxpayers Act, Va.
 Code §§ 8.01-216.1 et seq.

-STATE OF VIRGINIA,

-CITY/COUNTY OF To-wit:

-The undersigned, owner of

-(hereinafter "the Business"}, after being duly sworn, hereby makes oath that all funds received ^{by} the Business under the Amherst County Small Business Support Program shall be used solely for the purposes set forth in the Business's application for said funds in order to keep the Business open and operating.

-WITNESS the following signature and seal, after being duly sworn.
+STATE OF VIRGINIA, CITY/COUNTY OF \\\\\To-wit: The undersigned, owner of \\\\\ (hereinafter "the Business"}, after being duly sworn, hereby makes oath that all funds received by the Business under the Arthur of Construction of the Arth Business under the Amherst County Small Business Support Program shall be used solely for the purposes set for thin the Business's application for said funds in order to keep the Business open and operating.
+WITNESS the following signature and seal, after being duly sworn. \\\\\(SEAL) Signature Print Name: Subscribed and sworn to before me, a Notary Public for the State of Virginia at Large, in the \\\\\, by \\\\\\, on this \\\\\ City/County of day of .2020.
+My commission expires Notary registration no.\\\\\ Notary Public (NOTARY SEAL)

-(SEAL) Signature

-Print Name:

-Subscribed and sworn to before me, a Notary Public for the State of Virginia at Large, in the City/County of , by , on this , on this , day of , 2020.

-My commission expires

-Notary registration no.

-(NOTARY SEAL)